Where Does $100 to Donors Choose Go?

 - Revenue has been increasing over the past 4 years.

-- The organization had been spending nearly all the revenue raised until 2017 (which could be due to a delay in funding projects where revenue was already posted but it is also due to collecting more than what is being spent).
+- The organization had been spending most of the revenue raised until 2017 (which could be due to a delay in funding projects where revenue was already posted but it is also due to collecting more than what is being spent).

 - Program, Fundraising, and Management Expenses have been increasing in actual dollars from $10 million in 2014 to $16 million in 2017) although as a percentage of revenue, these expenses have been declining.